 When Paramount originally scheduled the film's release for late-December, it was because they hoped it would win some of the awards that are given out at the start of each year, the Oscar being the most important.
 Studios like to release their "Academy Award" films at the end of the year, so they're fresh in the minds of the Academy's members when they vote in January.
 They clearly wanted the score to be considered for an Oscar as well.

 The Music Branch of the Academy has a set of rules about what constitutes an eligible film score.
 I know some of these rules because I've run afoul of them before.
 The score must constitute a substantial body of work (which is why No Country For Old Men was not eligible), must not be overwhelmed by the prominent use of songs (which is why The Kids Are All Right and Where The Wild Things Are were ineligible), and must not be based on pre-existing material.
 A score must be the work of one (or perhaps two) composers - one of the only rules I haven't violated.
 Yet.
-These rules are enforced by the three members of the Executive Committee - honorable folk who take their jobs very seriously.
+These rules are enforced by the Executive Committee - honorable folk who take their jobs very seriously.
 Each rule exists because at some point in the past the Oscar was given to a score that the committee felt was unworthy, and they sought to avoid such scores being lauded in the future.

 And indeed, Paramount was correct - the Music Branch Executive Committee did deem the score to "True Grit" ineligible because of its reliance on pre-existing themes.
 While I feel the score sounds like "me" despite its use of hymns, I didn't want to fight about it - there's no denying its reliance on 19th-century hymns.
 There were others who did want to fight, but that's because of the ridiculous importance marketers give the Oscars.
 How many people go to a film because its score won an award?